Naples

 Tip: Some galleries close mid-day, so when you buy tickets, ask which rooms will close.

-Villa Communale and Aquarium - The Villa Communale is an old city park along the bay, with lots of shady trees and fountains.
-In the center of the park is the Aquarium (Aquario).
-The Aquarium is old fashioned in that 19th century style, but it does have tanks with local marine life from the Bay of Naples.
+Villa Communale and Aquarium - The Villa Communale is a city park along the bay, with lots of shady trees and fountains, large playground at the eastern end.
+In the center of the park is the Aquarium (Aquarium Napoli).
+The Aquarium has tanks with colorful marine life from the Bay of Naples.
 The park extends for nearly a mile along the water, so enjoy the pedestrian promenade on the Via Caracciolo.

 From the Villa Communale, head down the via Partenope towards the imposing Castel dell'Ovo.
 Castel dell'Ovo (Castle of the Egg) sits out on a little island surrounded by a marina.
 Wander around the marina and kids can watch the boats go by on the bay.